 The laboratory offers clean sampling containers for use by clients.
 These containers are either obtained from reputable container manufacturers and meet EPA specifications as required.
-Any certificates of cleanliness that are provided by the supplier are maintained at the laboratory.
+Certificates of cleanliness provided by the supplier are maintained at the laboratory.
+Alternatively, the certificates may be maintained by the supplier and available to the laboratory on-line.